-Following the CEP we need to organise electricity markets in a more flexible manner and to fully integrate all market players in decentralised markets - including producers of renewable energy and providers of new energy services , energy storage and flexible demand.
-This also requires the modernisation of distribution networks and their development into smart grids in order to encourage decentralised generation and energy efficiency.
+Following the CEP we need to organise electricity markets in a more flexible manner and to fully integrate all market players in decentralised markets - including producers of renewable energy and providers of new energy services, energy storage and flexible demand.
+This also requires the modernisation of distribution networks and their development into smart grids in order to encourage decentralised generation and energy efficiency, in other words an increased digitalisation.
+This requires ensuring adequate protection against cybersecurity risks by setting suitable rules.
 As well, this means specific measures for setting up simplified and streamlined authorisation procedures for small decentralised and/or distributed generation.
 Finally, this implies market-based incentives to unlock the market for demand-response (see above section 5.2 for the consumer angle).